kachergis/psychometrics-workshop/index.md

 {% include figure.html img="psychometrics-workshop.webp" alt="AI-generated image of a cognitive psychometrics workshop." caption="What ChatGPT thinks our workshop will look like." width="75%" %}

 The field of psychometrics has undergone substantial evolution over the past several decades, both in terms of advances in methodology and improved software and hardware for deploying new methods.
-Despite these strides, many of these developments have not been integrated into the broader field of psychology -- this workshop aims to help change that at CogSci in Rotterdam, July 24, 2024.
+Despite these strides, many of these developments have not been integrated into the broader field of psychology -- this workshop aims to help change that at CogSci in Rotterdam, July 24, 2024 (1pm - 5pm).
+The workshop will be 1pm to 5pm in the Penn I & II room.

 <div class="toc" markdown="1">
 ## Contents: